Welcome to Sellouts: 50 Years of Bestsellers, the feature where we pore over the

 - The most recent Indian film based on Love Story, Sanam Teri Kasam (2016), features 100% more ripped abs, teddy bears, and guns than the versions mentioned above, and features this tagline: “I love you to the square of infinity.”
 Arguably, an improvement on Segal’s iconic line.

 KIRK SEVER teaches writing at three colleges in the Los Angeles area.
 You can find his film, music, and book reviews in The Colorado Review, No Ripcord, the Literary Review, and Rain Taxi, and his stories and poetry in Permafrost, Storgy, and The New Short Fiction Series.
-In addition to being recognized by the Academy of American Poets, Kirk’s short story collection, They Crawl to the Surface, was semi-finalist in Ohio State’s The Journal Book Prize.
+In addition to being recognized by the Academy of American Poets, Kirk’s short story collection, They Crawl to the Surface, was a semi-finalist in Ohio State’s The Journal Book Prize.
 Currently, Kirk is editing the last twenty pages of his novel, Bruises That Won’t Heal.